sflorezs1/ST0256-001-2021-2-Project/README.md

 {{-2},{4},{1}}

 ### Direct methods
-Direct methods contains Simple Gaussian Elimination, Gaussian Elimination with parcial and total pivoting, LU factorization with Simple Gaussian Elimination and Gaussian Elimination with parcial pivoting.
+This classification contains Simple Gaussian Elimination, Gaussian Elimination with parcial and total pivoting, LU factorization with Simple Gaussian Elimination and Gaussian Elimination with parcial pivoting.

 Sample valid input for these methods and its result (since they have the same input).

 ![dm](./images/dm.png)

 ### Iterative methods
-Iterative methods contains Jacobi, Gauss Seidel and SOR.
+This classification contains Jacobi, Gauss Seidel and SOR.

 Sample valid input for these methods and its result (since they have the same input).